Canon 100D vs Olympus E-PM1

 |17.||Panasonic G6||Y||stereo / mono||Y||-||mini||2.0||Y||Y||-|

 It is notable that the 100D has a microphone port, which is missing on the E-PM1.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 100D and the E-PM1 have been discontinued, but can regularly be found used on eBay.
+Both the 100D and the E-PM1 have been discontinued, but can regularly be found used on ebay.
 The E-PM1 was replaced by the Olympus E-PM2, while the 100D was followed by the Canon 200D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 100D Manual (free pdf) or the online Olympus E-PM1 Manual.
+Further information on the features and operation of the 100D and E-PM1 can be found, respectively, in the Canon 100D Manual (free pdf) or the online Olympus E-PM1 Manual.